j-luong/CV/README.md

 **Agile Scrum**

 As a Software Consultant I was working in a very Agile Scrum focused environment.
-As such, I am familiar with the Agile Scrum development process and using the industry standard software Jira to manage Scrum teams
+As such, I am familiar with the Agile Scrum development process and using the industry standard software Jira to manage our work.

 I regularly took part in various Scurm related activities such as: creating user stories, sprint planning, daily stand-ups, sprint review sessions, and backlog management.